zh1peng/EEGQC_GUI/README.md

 1. EEGlab
 2. Matlab
 3. filesearch_regexp.m (it returns the file name and path with a certain pattern,search with regexp).
-4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER [a link here].
+4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER [https://github.com/zh1peng/EEG_preprocessing_pipline].
+Not sure about other system and pre-process
-    (haven't tested other systems yet).
 5. :bear:Change regexp if your data set is not in 'Finalxxxxx.set' format.
 Current regexp is '^Final.*.set' (line 56).
 6. :sweat:There is an anoying but tiny bug on the scroll window, but that won't affect use.